 The departments/units identified by the Dean of the Graduate School and the Chair of Faculty Senate Academic Affairs must vote on the proposal.
 The Graduate School can facilitate obtaining votes from designated units.
 If a designated unit votes no, the proposal must be revised and resubmitted.
-After resubmission the proposal may go forward without positive votes from all designated units.
+After resubmission, the proposal may go forward without positive votes from all designated units.
 The Graduate School needs to be notified of the outcome of each of the designated academic unit votes, (gradinfo@ksu.edu).
 The primary coordinator of the program, who is identified in the concept paper, will ensure the proposal has all final edits made prior to being distributed to the designated college curriculum committees for their votes.

 Designated College Curriculum Committees Vote